-Dissipative phase transition manifest as abrupt changes in the steady state of an open quantum system and exhibit strong analogies to equilibrium phase transitions through the correspondence between Liouvillian and Hamiltonian~\cite{Kessler2012,Minganti2018}.
-However, due to their non-equilibrium nature, dissipative phase transition exhibit richer and more complex phenomena than their equilibrium counterparts, including bistability~\cite{MendozaArenas2016,Sibalic2016,Melo2016,Alaeian2022}, intermittency~\cite{Lee2012,Ates2012}, multimodality~\cite{Malossi2014,Letscher2017}, metastability~\cite{ Macieszczak2016, Rose2016,LeBoite2017, Macieszczak2021, Jin2024}, multicriticality~\cite{Soriente2018, Ferri2021}, dynamical phase transition~\cite{Hedges2009, Lesanovsky2013}, and phase transition without symmetry breaking~\cite{Hannukainen2018, Minganti2021}.
-Moreover, the stability of non-equilibrium phases under perturbations remains an open question~\cite{Letscher2017,Rakovszky2024}.
-In particular, metastable states can emerge in non-equilibrium systems due to the perturbations from both classical and quantum fluctuations, which undermine the stability of the non-equilibrium phase.
-Such states are characterized by a separation of time scales in the system dynamics~\cite{ Macieszczak2016}, with one timescale being much longer than all others---a feature commonly observed in finite-size systems undergoing first-order phase transition.
+Dissipative phase transition manifest as abrupt changes in the steady state of an open quantum system and exhibit strong analogies to equilibrium phase transitions through the correspondence between the Liouvillian and Hamiltonian~\cite{Kessler2012,Minganti2018}.
+However, due to their nonequilibrium nature, dissipative phase transitions exhibit richer and more complex phenomena than their equilibrium counterparts, including bistability~\cite{MendozaArenas2016,Sibalic2016,Melo2016,Alaeian2022}, intermittency~\cite{Lee2012,Ates2012}, multimodality~\cite{Malossi2014,Letscher2017}, metastability~\cite{ Macieszczak2016, Rose2016,LeBoite2017, Macieszczak2021, Jin2024}, multicriticality~\cite{Soriente2018, Ferri2021}, dynamical phase transitions~\cite{Hedges2009, Lesanovsky2013}, and phase transition without symmetry breaking~\cite{Hannukainen2018, Minganti2021}.
+Moreover, the stability of nonequilibrium phases under perturbations remains an open question~\cite{Letscher2017,Rakovszky2024}.
+In particular, metastable states can emerge in nonequilibrium systems due to the perturbations from both classical and quantum fluctuations, which undermine the stability of the non-equilibrium phase.
+Such states are characterized by a separation of timescales in the system dynamics~\cite{ Macieszczak2016}, with one timescale being much longer than all others, a feature commonly observed in finite-size systems undergoing first-order phase transition.
 The dissipative QRM provides an insightful starting point to explore this issue.